 When a new user visits your website, MyTracker compares the cookies from the site with the same tracking clicks and ad impressions.
 If the values match, the tracker will associate the appearance of a new user to the ad by the last click/show closest to the view.

-If your partner does not support redirect, you can use direct links.
+If your partner does not support redirection, you can use direct links like

 The essence is that MyTracker adds a special parameter

 to the target URL.
 This parameter contains the tracking links identifier.